Religion in Malaysia

-Malaysia is a multireligious country, whose official religion is Islam.
-However, it is to note that the official religion is merely symbolic and Malaysia is undisputedly a secular state.
+Islam is the state religion of Malaysia, as per Article 3 of the Constitution.
+Meanwhile, other religions can be practised by non-Malay citizens of the country.
+In addition, per Article 160, one must be Muslim to be considered Malay.
 As of the 2020 Population and Housing Census, 63.5 percent of the population practices Islam; 18.7 percent Buddhism; 9.1 percent Christianity; 6.1 percent Hinduism; and 2.7 percent other religion or gave no information.
 The remainder is accounted for by other faiths, including Animism, Folk religion, Sikhism, Baháʼí Faith and other belief systems.
-The states of Sarawak, Penang and the federal territory of Kuala Lumpur have non-Muslim majorities.
-Numbers of self-described atheists in Malaysia are few; the state has come under criticism from human rights organisations for the government's discrimination against atheists, with some cabinet members saying that "the freedom of religion is not the freedom from religion".
+The states of Sarawak and Penang and the federal territory of Kuala Lumpur have non-Muslim majorities.
+Numbers of self-described atheists in Malaysia are few as renouncing Islam is prohibited for Muslims in Malaysia.
+As such, the actual number of atheists or converts in the country is hard to ascertain out of fear of being ostracised or prosecuted.
+The state has come under criticism from human rights organisations for the government's discrimination against atheists, with some cabinet members saying that "the freedom of religion is not the freedom from religion".

 Islam in Malaysia is represented by the Shafi'i version of Sunni theology and the practice of any other form of the religion (such as Shia Islam) is heavily restricted by the government.
-The constitution makes Malaysia a secular country and guarantees freedom of religion, while establishing Islam as the "religion of the Federation" to symbolise its importance to Malaysian society.

-Malaysian Chinese practice various faiths: Mahayana Buddhism and Chinese traditional religions (including Taoism).
+The constitution guarantees freedom of religion while establishing Islam as the "religion of the Federation" to symbolise its importance to Malaysian society.
+Malaysian Chinese practice various faiths: Mahayana Buddhism, Chinese traditional religions (including Taoism), and Theravada Buddhism (along with Siamese, Burmese, Sinhalese and Indians).
 Hinduism is practised by the majority of Malaysian Indians.
 Christianity has established itself in some communities, especially in East Malaysia.
-It is not tied to any specific ethnic group.

-Relations between different religious groups are generally quite tolerant, even though members of the different ethnic groups do tend to have more homogeneous personal relations, based on ethnicity and religion.
+Relations between Islam and the other religious groups in the country are generally quite tolerant, even though members of different religious groups do tend to have more homogeneous personal relations, particularly based on ethnicity and religion.
 Eids, Wesak, Christmas, Lunar New Year, and Deepavali have been declared national holidays.
-Various groups have been set up to try to promote religious understanding among the different groups, with religious harmony seen as a priority by Malaysian politicians.
+Race, religion and politics are closely intertwined in Malaysia, and various groups have been set up to try to promote religious understanding among the different groups.